 - Creative rest

-Among all kinds of jobs, creatives find it hardest to set work aside to get the different types of rest even when they need them.
+Among all kinds of jobs, creatives find it hardest to set work aside to get different types of rest even when they need them.
 Perhaps they think they will lose their momentum, miss out on participating in things, or lose relevance if they take time off.
 And all these are good reasons because the creative industry is ever-evolving.
 However, even though you most likely love what you do, burnout can happen to anyone who overextends themselves.

 As a creative person, you will know you need this type of rest when you notice that your creative juices are no longer flowing, you are doing things half-heartedly, being repetitive, or putting out shoddy work.
-For example, if you are a writer, you would know you need creative rest if you are experiencing writer’s block and cannot come up with great ideas and topics to write.
+For example, if you are a writer, you would know you need creative rest if you are experiencing writer’s block and cannot come up with great ideas and topics to write about.

 Creative rest is one of the 7 types of rest everyone needs because lacking it will directly affect your professional life and happiness.
 You can get creative rest and replenish your depleted resources by going out to find beauty and inspiration in nature, visiting a gallery or museum, and reading books.